aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/powerpoint-fonts/font-substitution/_index.md

 5. Add the rule to the presentation font replacement rule collection.
 6. Generate the slide image to observe the effect.

-This Javascript code demonstrates the font substitution process:
+This JavaScript code demonstrates the font substitution process:

 ```javascript
 // Loads a presentation